DisenWang/Agentic_assistant/README.md

 ## Overview

-This project was developed as part of the Agentic AI Scientist Take-Home Challenge.
+This project was developed for the Agentic AI Scientist Take-Home Challenge.

 ---